-Director of Center: Dr. John Cox, Associate professor, Department of Global Studies
+Director of Center: Dr. John Cox, Associate professor, Departments of Global Studies and History

 Research and teaching interests: The Holocaust and comparative genocide; Racism, fascism, and imperialism; Working-class & labor history; Resistance and social movements.
 My Ph.D. is in History (UNC-Chapel Hill, 2006) and I am affiliated to our Departments of Africana Studies and History, and also to our Latin American Studies program.

 Center for HGHR Studies steering committee